esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

 that leg is connected to the GPIO0 on ESP and plug the UART to your USB port.

 Keep holding  GND and GPIO0 connected for 2-4 seconds.
 The T1 UK 3 Gang should now be in a flash mode and should not blink with any LED.
-Touchpads may be lit up.
+The touchpads may light up.

 .. figure:: images/sonoff_t1_uk_3g_back_plate_v1.1.jpeg
     :align: center